embrace-io/embrace-docs/content/android/session-reporting.md

 }
 ```

-Then, end the startup Moment manually by making the following method call.
+Then, end the startup moment manually by making the following method call.

 ```java
 Embrace.getInstance().endAppStartup();